 Our Preston Hill – the Unknown Country Park project will help to restore the site’s important SSSI chalk grassland, country park and rich military heritage so that local communities and visitors alike can enjoy the superb natural environment and history of the Darent Valley.

 The area, set on top of a steep hill, is half grassland and half woodland and in the summer months is covered with wildflowers.
-A variety of butterflies including chalkhill blues and dark green fritillaries can also be seen on the chalk grassland.
+A variety of butterflies including common blue, meadow brown and green hairstreak can also be seen on the chalk grassland.
 As the site is relatively rarely visited, it is something of a haven for adders and grass snakes.

 - Improvements to Preston Hill site